Chapter 42 : Snap

-No. All fingers were pointed to the emotionally unstable teenage girl.
+No. All fingers were pointed to the emotionally-unstable teenage girl.

-Wait, do they even have McDonalds in prison?!
+Wait, do they even have McDonald's in prison?!

 I think I’m going to pass out.

-“Mrs. Bennett,” the reporter simpered, thrusting her microphone in Debbie’s shocked face.
+“Mrs. Bennett,” the reporter simpered, thrusting her microphone into Debbie’s shocked face.
 “Do you know where Agatha Bennett’s current whereabouts are?
 Everyone in the country is looking for this girl, and surely, as her step-mother you must know something…”

+As much as I wanted to continue pondering what was definitely one of the first few signs of the apocalypse, I knew I had to move before some lucky cameraman stumbled across the scared ginger girl hiding in the bushes.
 Every muscle in my body was quivering with leftover fear.
-Silently, I darted around the house — hidden from view by the fence — until I reached the backdoor.
+Silently, I darted around my dad's house — hidden from view by the fence — until I reached the backdoor.
 Using the grocery bags as a kind of battering ram, I burst inside, panting, eyes wild, certain I looked absolutely crazy.

 Instead, tiny fists clenched by her side, my stepmum — the champion for ladylike behavior, Miss Manners herself — exclaimed, “Well, what the hell are you doing?
 Close the goddamn door!
 Do you want them to catch you?”

 It was the first time I’d ever heard Debbie swear.
-I was so surprised, I had to make the conscious decision to actually close my mouth, before turning around and giving the backdoor a firm shove.
+I was so surprised, I had to make the conscious decision to actually shut my mouth before turning around and giving the backdoor a firm shove.

-I didn’t think now would be a good time to explain that Freddy did indeed exist and that his situation was all-too-real.
-So I stayed silent.
+I didn’t think now would be a good time to explain that Freddy did indeed exist and that his situation was all-too-real, so I stayed silent.